dawu76/investment-research-notes/investing-books/smart-portfolios/README.md

 What we don't know: future average returns
 - Financial markets are highly unstable, prone to bubbles and crashes.
 They are not a 'stable and self-correcting system.'
 - It's not just about predicting future returns, but doing so better than others.
 Prices already reflect knowledge and viewpoints that are widespread.
 Can we actually predict the future with a higher success rate than the average market participant?

+What we probably know: similarity and risk
+- We have a sense of which investments are similar or more correlated with one another.
+- We also have a sense of which investments are riskier than others.

+What we definitely know: costs
+- Some costs are fixed.